p2sr/demofixup/README.md

 Command-line usage:

     ./demofixup in.dem [out.dem]
+    ./demofixup in_dir [out_dir]

 If `out.dem` is not specified, it defaults to `in_fixed.dem`.
+If `out_dir` is not specified, it defaults to `in_dir_fixed`.

+Applying `demofixup` to a directory recursively fixes up every demo in the entire directory tree.

-This usage means that on Windows, you can drag and drop a demo file onto the binary to convert it.
+This usage means that on Windows, you can drag and drop a demo file onto the binary to convert it, or drag and drop an entire directory to recursively convert every demo in it.

 ## Details